Yes, our optometrists accept vision insurance

 The scope of medical and preventative care provided by optometrists is defined by state law.
 Your Schaumburg, Illinois optometrist can:

-- Prescribe and fit any ophthalmic lenses, including contacts
+- Prescribe and fit any ophthalmic lenses, including contact lens fittings

 - Remove foreign bodies from the eye or adjoining structures